 Once your chrome wheels are clean and dry, apply a quality wheel protectant (Wheel Wax or Wheel Sealant) to seal the wheel surface.
 These products work just like car wax.
 Apply them with an applicator pad and then buff the wheel.
 They keep your wheels looking shiny, and they prevent brake dust adhesion.
 These products dry clear, like a wax, so they will not diminish the shine of chrome wheels.
 Your wheels look cleaner longer.
 You have to reapply these products weekly, but it’s better than scrubbing your wheels every two days.
 The good news is, if you use a wheel wax as recommended, water is the only thing you need to clean your wheels between waxing sessions.

-Following these steps will not only keep your chrome wheels looking great, but will help keep your wheels covered under Warranty!
+Following these steps will not cover everything you need to know on how to restore your chrome rims, but will also help keep your wheels covered under Warranty!